Our recommended alcoholism rehab centers in New York and out-of-state focus on helping alcoholics achieve long-term sobriety.

 Alcoholism is the inability of an individual to manage drinking habits despite serious effects on professional goals, personal matters, relationships, and overall health.
 It is also commonly referred to as alcohol use disorder (AUD).
 Alcoholics feel as though they cannot function normally without alcohol.
 Over time, it causes side effects that can worsen and produce damaging complications.

 In a report by the Center for Disease Control and Prevention (CDC), alcoholism is responsible for about 88,000 deaths and 2.5 million years of potential life lost in the United States each year.
 Alcohol dependence among New Yorkers aged 12 and older is about the same as the national average – 6.65% or approximately 1.1 million individuals.
 The burden of alcoholism results in over 4,000 deaths and 112,000 years of potential life lost, and $ 14.2 billion in lost revenue each year in New York.
-Our recommended alcoholism rehab centers in New York and out-of-state focus on helping alcoholics achieve long-term sobriety.

 A Brief Background on Alcohol Abuse

 Beer, wine, and spirits (hard liquor) are the most widely used alcoholic beverages.
 For the most part, drinking alcohol is common and widely accepted in America.
 It is acceptable in both social settings and even religious rituals.